reshamas/food/README.md

 ## Wish List (to do later)
 - create a class called "OTHER" which has miscellaneous images, so the algorithm returns "other" when it's a food that is not in one of the 101 categories.
+- to connect to an API, and return, for one serving, the nutritional information

 ## Heroku Info
 - NP repo:  https://github.com/npatta01/bear-classifier/blob/master/readme.md